evolved37/github_android_humhub/README.md

 ## Set you app for your hum hub application

-Name of application is define in string.xml | res/values/string
+Name of application is define in string.xml | res/values/string <br>
-Change you primary url in: res/values/string (EN - AR - DE - ES - FR) or add new string for you language Chane name of link is label of item
+Change you primary url in: res/values/string (EN - AR - DE - ES - FR) or add new string for you language <br>
+Chane name of link is label of item <br>
-Automatically change the title in top main bar if set: setTitle(getString(R.string.name_label)); in your new menu item
+Automatically change the title in top main bar if set: setTitle(getString(R.string.name_label)); in your new menu item <br>

 ## Icon app
 Change png file located in mipmap/ic_laucher